etaque/elm-dialog/README.md

 # Elm Dialog

-**DEPRECATED: there are better ways of showing dialog modals, this package won't be upgraded to next Elm version, at least not in this shape.**
+**Deprecated**.
+There are better ways of showing dialog modals than the 0.16 version of this package.
+Rewrite in progress on [0.17](https://github.com/etaque/elm-dialog/tree/0.17) branch for a nicer, TEA-compliant version.
+Or just use [krisajenkins/elm-dialog](http://package.elm-lang.org/packages/krisajenkins/elm-dialog/latest), that's good stuff.

     elm package install etaque/elm-dialog